singrongchiu/Tiny.Tuner/README.md

 *If you want to directly flash onto the FPGA, you can use next-pnr with src/constraints.lpf, or the above repo contains a bitstream.bit file*

 ## TinyTuner
 A small device that can tell you the dominant frequency sound group.

-Code is used with a PDM microphone and a 7segment display.
+The system takes audio input from a digital PDM microphone.
+Since this type of microphone produces a high-speed stream of single bits, the system first processes this stream to convert it into a more standard digital audio format (PCM) at a lower data rate.
+This processed audio data is then sent to a module that performs a Fast Fourier Transform (FFT).
+The FFT's job is to analyze the audio and figure out which frequencies are present and how strong they are.
+After the FFT, the system looks at the results to find the single frequency band that had the strongest signal.
+Finally, it takes the numerical index of this strongest frequency band and displays that number on a seven-segment display, providing a visual indication of the dominant frequency detected in the audio input.

 Here is a video of the module flashed onto an FPGA: https://youtu.be/xEocxD9gWbU